AnimusAILabs/animus-client/README.md

     });

-    // Send message - may be split into multiple turns with natural delays await clientWithAutoTurn.chat.send("Tell me about renewable energy sources and their benefits.");
+    // Send message - may be split into multiple turns with natural delays clientWithAutoTurn.chat.send("Tell me about renewable energy sources and their benefits.");

     // --- Example: Media Analysis (Image) ---